benjamin-recht/benjamin-recht.github.io/_posts/2021-11-23-mask-rct-revisited.md

 A small $RR$ corresponds to a large reduction in risk.
 For the mask study, $RR=$0.9.
 That’s not a lot of risk reduction: wearing masks in the community in this study, improved an individual’s risk of infection by a factor of only 1.1x.
 As a convenient comparator, the $RR$ in the MRNA vaccine trials was 0.05.
 In this case, vaccines reduce the risk of infection by a factor of 20x.

 For whatever reason, the academic vaccine community decided to use a different metric to describe relative risk reduction.
-They use ``efficacy'' or ``effectiveness,'' a confusing and commonly misinterpreted metric.
+They use "efficacy" or "effectiveness," a confusing and commonly misinterpreted metric.
 Efficacy in a trial is simply one minus the relative risk reduction:

 $$
 EFF = 1-RR\,,